-In an attempt to pioneer this technology, Hilton has recently announced that they will be installing NFC enabled room locks in the majority of its properties.
-This will allow guests to unlock their room doors with their cell phone.
-Their goal is to combine this technology with their mobile apps and allow guests to check in over the phone, bypassing the front desk all together.
-Hilton feels this will leave staff free concentrate on providing better customer service for guests who need more than just a check in transaction.
-So the question is “If it's good enough for Hilton, is it right for your hotel?"
+In an attempt to pioneer this technology, Hilton announced that they will be installing NFC enabled room locks in the majority of its properties.
+This will allow guests to unlock their room doors with their cell phones.
+Their goal is to combine this technology with their mobile apps and enable guests to check-in over the phone, bypassing the front desk altogether.
+Hilton feels this will leave staff free to concentrate on providing better customer service for guests who need more than just a check-in transaction.
+So the question is, "If it's good enough for Hilton, is it right for your hotel?"

-Convenience is key with NFC.
-It allows guests to simply tap, or wave their phone over their door locks and it will most likely replace magnetic strip keys.
+Convenience is critical with NFC.
+It allows guests to tap or wave their phone over their door locks, and it will most likely replace magnetic stripe keys.
 Developers of this technology state that the security is much more stable and secure than standard magnetic keys.
-Anyone who has worked the front desk know how often guests demagnetize their keys, and that reprogramming them takes up a lot of additional time.
-This time saver would allow desk agents to focus on guests with issues or their administrative duties.
-Many larger brands have introduced mobile apps as part of the guest loyalty programs, and are looking to strengthen these programs with NFC locks and enabling mobile check ins and the ability to pick their own room for its members.
+Anyone who has worked the front desk knows how often guests demagnetize their keys, and that reprogramming them takes up a lot of additional time.
+This time-saver would allow desk agents to focus on guests with issues or their administrative duties.
+Many larger brands have introduced mobile apps as part of the guest loyalty programs, and are looking to strengthen these programs with NFC locks and enabling portable check-ins and the ability to pick their room for its members.

 Hotel door locks are already expensive, and NFC enabled locks are no different.
-Because of Hilton's size they are undoubtedly getting a large volume discount to offset this costs.
-Unfortunately for independent hotels, their cost is going to be a lot higher.
+Because of Hilton's size, they are undoubtedly getting a substantial volume discount to offset these costs.
+Unfortunately for independent hotels, their price is going to be a lot higher.
 One of the biggest challenges Hilton is going to face with this system is educating their guests on how to use it.
 Traditional key systems are pretty straight forward, but these locks are going to require more participation and understanding from the guest.
-The tech savvy will have no issue sorting out the process, but for others there will inevitably be some bumps along the way.
-With the growing importance of online reviews, those bumps can quickly turn into larger issues online.
+The tech-savvy will have no issue sorting out the process, but for others, there will inevitably be some bumps along the way.
+With the growing importance of online reviews, those bumps can quickly turn into broader issues online.

-While this technology is already being used in hotels to help cut down on linen theft, its just a matter time before new applications are developed and its as common as free wifi.
-If you're already in the market for new door locks or want to be on the cutting edge of technology, take a look into what NFC can offer, just keep in mind there is a much larger infrastructure needed to operate them.
+While this technology is already being used in hotels to help cut down on linen theft, it's just a matter of time before new applications are developed, and it's as common as free wifi.
+If you're already in the market for new door locks or want to be on the cutting edge of technology, take a look into what NFC can offer, keep in mind there is a much larger infrastructure needed to operate them.
 For everyone else, don't worry about it at this stage.
 The cost to install and educate guests about these locks is disproportionate from their current benefits.
-With most technology prices tend to drop quickly and incorporating it into your property will be much easier.
+With most technology, prices tend to drop quickly, and incorporating it into your property will be much easier.